-Enables/Disables schedule operation of the specified PPAR.
+Enables/Disables the power schedule of the specified PPAR.
 To enable it, specify enable.
 To disabled it, specify disable.
 The default is off (disable).

 -c recover={on|off|auto}

 Sets whether to turn on the power at the time of resumption of power.
 You can specify any of the following.